ReeceGoding/Frustration-One-Year-With-R/README.md

 ## Ignorance

-Of course, I am not an R expert.
-I freely admit that I am lacking in the following regards:
+I am not an R expert.
+I freely admit that I am lacking in the following
+regards:

 -   You can never have done enough statistics with R. Personally, I’ve mostly used R as a programming language rather than a statistics